strimzi/strimzi-ui/docs/Linting.md

 npm run lint
 ```

-to run all checks, or for indvidual lint checks, the command mentioned in each section respectivley.
+to run all checks, or for individual lint checks, the command mentioned in each section respectively.

 To pass linting, no errors or warnings are allowed - ie all rules must be satisfied.
-It is possible to override and ignore rules, but this should only be done as a last resort, with an accompanying explination.
+It is possible to override and ignore rules, but this should only be done as a last resort, with an accompanying explanation.

 ### All files